athyk/Nertivia.py/README.md

 client.login(token)
 ```

-### Planned changes to Python Nertivia API
+### Planned changes to Nertivia.py

 - Add support for commands for better organisation
 - Sub folder for events and commands
-- Write docs for PNA
+- Write docs for Nertivia.py

-### Why not to use Nertivia.py

-At the time of writing, Nertivia.py is severely outdated and provides no use to any developers.

-Many changes are needed to make Nertivia.py up to date such as upgrading from
-`nertivia.tk` to `nertivia.net`.